All comparisonsPassword Managers

 Rule: If the password manager requires running or maintaining a self-hosted server instance, Passbolt fails first.

-Why Bitwarden fits solo users
+Why Bitwarden fits Solo users better

 Where Bitwarden wins